kn-neeraj/CGParallaxCollectionView/README.md

 CGParallaxCollectionView
 ========================

-Extending Ole Begemann CGParallaxCollectionView to Swift
+Extending Ole Begemann CGParallaxCollectionView to Swift.
+It will extended to add more features.